Petra Wend

-Professor Petra Wend CBE, FRSA, FRSE was Principal and Vice-Chancellor of Edinburgh’s Queen Margaret University between 2009 and 2019.
+Professor Petra Wend CBE, FRSA, FRSE was Principal and Vice-Chancellor of Edinburgh’s Queen Margaret University from 2009 until her retirement in 2019.

 Academic life

 Petra Wend studied Italian and French Language and Education at the University of Münster in Germany.
 In 1990 she completed a PhD in Italian Language and Literature at University of Leeds.
 The title of her thesis was "The Female Voice: Lyrical Expression in the Writings of five Italian Renaissance Poets".

 Petra Wend joined Queen Margaret University in 2009 as Principal and Vice-Chancellor and retired in 2019.

 Prior to joining Queen Margaret University she was Deputy Vice-Chancellor (Academic) and Deputy Chief Executive at Oxford Brookes University.